Buronn/pdfGPT-plugin/readme.md

 ## What does it do?

 The pdfGPT Plugin allows you to chat with an uploaded PDF file using GPT functionalities.
 The application intelligently breaks the document into smaller chunks and employs a powerful Deep Averaging Network Encoder to generate embeddings.
 A semantic search is first performed on your PDF content and the most relevant embeddings are returned.
 A custom logic generates precise responses.
-The returned response can even cite the page number in square brackets([]) where the information is located, adding credibility to the responses and helping to locate pertinent information quickly.
 The responses are much better than the naive responses by OpenAI.

 ## PDF Input